quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

   * yum changes are difficult to track: not necessarily associated with changes in profiles

 Discussion
-* Agreement that `ad deploy --compile` should be implemented
+* Agreement that `aq deploy --compile` should be implemented
-* Skepticism about the undeploy idea: the problem is too general to be solvable...
+* Scepticism about the undeploy idea: the problem is too general to be solvable...
   * James: concentrate on the file use case.
 Track file changes (CAF::History) and decide/implement what must be done to undo a file modification action (not trivial, depends on cases)
   * Stijn/Luis: first try to make something of CAF::History.
 Currently only used for logging events but those events could be consumed by `ncm-ncd` to maintain a component-agnostic database of modified files for example.
   * On the other hand, improving the logging of actions done to ease troubleshooting and give a chance to understand what must be done to "undeploy" the change would be a good step forward
   * CAF::History could be associated with change ids and help to store file backups in diff formats rather than multiple version of the entire file.

-Test deployments: `--test` option to `ad deploy`
+Test deployments: `--test` option to `aq deploy`
 * Produces temporary profiles
 * Notification with a `cct` event
 * `ccm-fetch` fetches the profile as a test profile rather than a production one